asnowc/jbod/README.md

 });
 ```

-The any type contains an extra byte to hold the type information, depending on your use case
+The `any` type uses one extra byte to store type information.
+Choose between
+`any` and a fixed type according to your use case.

 ## Examples

-### Simple Code Size Comparison
+### Simple Size Comparison

 ```ts
 import JBOD, { StructCodec } from "jbod";